COUCHBASE, INC. LICENSE AGREEMENT

 Section 2.1 of the Agreement shall be replaced in its entirety by the following:

 Section 2.1.
 License Grant.
 Subject to Customer’s compliance with the terms and conditions of this Agreement and the Documentation, Couchbase hereby grants to Customer a revocable, non-exclusive, non-transferable, non-sublicensable, royalty-free, non-fee bearing limited license to install and use the Non-GA Offering of the Software only for Customer’s own internal non-production use for the purpose of evaluation and development, if applicable (the “Non-GA Offering License”).
 By accepting an invitation to install or use, or by installing or using the Non-GA Offering, Customer acknowledges and agrees that (i) it has relied upon its own skill and judgment in electing to use such Non-GA Offering in its sole discretion, (ii) the Non-GA Offering may not work correctly or in the same way the final version may work and is offered exclusive of any warranty (as described in Section 10 of the Agreement) or service level agreement, (iii) the license granted to Customer with respect to the Non-GA Offering is revocable and terminable at any time in Couchbase’s sole and absolute discretion, (iv) Couchbase may change, withdraw or discontinue the Non-GA Offering at any time without notice and is under no obligation to make such generally available, and (v) Couchbase is not obligated to provide any services or support, including Support, Professional Services, updates, patches, enhancements, or fixes (either in the form of descriptions in the Documentation or on the Couchbase website or otherwise).
 Couchbase may use any data, feedback or information that Customer makes available to Couchbase or that Couchbase derives or generates from Customer’s use of the Non-GA Offering (“Feedback”), and Customer hereby irrevocably assigns to Couchbase all right, title, and interest in such Feedback.
 Customer agrees to the restrictions generally applicable to the Free Licenses and Software, as applicable, under this Agreement and any additional requirements set forth by Couchbase in writing (whether in the Documentation or otherwise) regarding any particular Non-GA Offering.
-For the avoidance of doubt, Customer shall not make any Productive Use of any Non-GA Offering under any circumstance.
+For the avoidance of doubt, Customer shall not use any Non-GA Offering in production under any circumstance.